minimice/stock-prices-app/README.md

 sqs
 memcached
 ```
 5. If the stock markets have open, you should get streaming quotes.
 If not check that your Intrinio account details are correct, and then run the Docker-compose file again.
-Navigate to
+In your browser, navigate to
 ```
 http://localhost:6001
 ```
 to see the stock ticker symbol SPY.
-Navigate to
+Also navigate to
 ```
 http://localhost:6002
 ```